rusefi/rusefi_documentation/Hardware/microRusEFI/Hardware-microRusEFI-kit-instructions.md

 ## HOWTO microRusEFI Kit

-[mircoRusEfi kit](https://www.ebay.com/itm/333517397424) comes 75% assembled - while many components are already mounted, about two dozens still need to be added.
+[microRusEFI kit](https://www.ebay.com/itm/333517397424) comes 75% assembled - while many components are already mounted, about two dozens still need to be added.
 This includes both easy to mount components like main connector and harder to solder TLE8888 100-pin chip.
 Some soldering hints and tricks [are discussed here](https://rusefi.com/forum/viewtopic.php?t=425).
 If in doubt of your SMD skills please consider fully assembled version.